 Solved examples for Rounding numbers to decimal points.

-Another example, round 5.574 to the nearest 2 decimal points, consider the decimal point.
+Another example, is Round 5.574 to the nearest 2 decimal points, and consider the decimal point.
 For the first 1 decimal means consider only one number which is 5.

 Another example:it is required to round 3.146.
 It is required to be rounded to hundreds, it will be rounded to 3.14 since it is required to have two decimal places.
 Why? because 1 is 1/10, while 4 is 4/100

 1 is < 5, then 4 will not be changed.
 The same 3.1416 is to be rounded to thousands or (3)(d.p), then 6 is >5, then 1 will be upgraded to 2, and the final value is 3.142.
 The next item is the Significant figures, which are useful in experiments for persons dealing with accurate measurements.
 That is why it is called significant figures.
 This can count from left to right.